Fire Department History

 In 1947, the Grange turned the fire department over to the township and a special assessment district was established to fund fire suppression services.
 Township residents also voted to purchase a new Reo fire truck to replace the vehicle made by the Grange members.
 The Reo was in service until 1960, when a new Ford truck with a Howe high-pressure fire pump replaced it.
 The Reo remained with the department as a back-up engine.
 As the years went by, additional vehicles and equipment were added to meet the growing needs of the Peninsula.
 A Rescue/Brush truck, purchased in 1974, was a 4-wheel drive vehicle used to carry extrication and rescue equipment.
 The department built the first portable hydrant truck in 1977 and it was the first vehicle of its kind in the county for pumping water from the bays into tanker trucks.

-Station #1 located in Mapleton, houses the bulk of the department's equipment.
-The original building was constructed in 1946.
-The building was enlarged in 1984 to accommodate the growing department.
-When the community began to grow, the need to have equipment at both ends of our 18-mile long peninsula became a necessity.
-In 1976, Station #2 was built near East Shore Road on Center Road to provide additional coverage and to improve response time for emergencies.
-In 2020, a third station is proposed to be built at 19270 Center to service the residents of the northern portion of the township.
+When the community began to grow in the 1970’s, the need to have equipment at both ends of our 18-mile-long peninsula became a necessity.
+In 1976, Station #2 was built near East Shore Road on Center Road to provide additional coverage and to improve response time for emergencies in the southern portion of the township.
+This station was renovated to accommodate firefighters living in the station in 2018.
+In 2021, a third station was built at 19270 Center to service the residents of the northern portion of the township.
+This station has the ability to house two firefighter’s and two fire trucks.
+The department works off a nationally recognized standard through the Insurance Service Office to have a fire station within 5 road miles of every resident.
+We currently meet this standard.

 Many changes have been made to improve both the duties of the firefighters and to provide greater protection to our residents.
 Notifying the firefighters was originally done by telephone during the 1960's.
 One continuous ring would let the firefighters know of an emergency and the information would come over a party line.
 From there, members had a "red box" in their house that would set off an alert tone when there was an emergency call.
 This was, as the name says, a red box that tripped whenever there was a fire or ambulance request.
 However, because they were stationary, you were only aware of a call for help if you were home when the box was tripped.
 It was not a convenient way to get the call for help.
 Members needed a more movable form of notification.
-The pagers were portable and could be taken with the department members wherever they went, enabling them to respond more quickly to an emergency.
-The pagers carried by today's volunteer have the ability to store the address and description of the emergency they were called to and to monitor the county fire frequency for updates as they develop.
-Some members also have two-way radios that allow them to talk with Grand Traverse County Central Dispatch and other rescue personnel.
-If further assistance is required from other departments, they are only a call away and can respond immediately to the department’s needs.
+Station 1 also had an outdoor siren that would blare to notify members of a run if they were outside.

-Many changes have been made to improve both the duties of the firefighters and to provide greater protection to our residents.
-Notifying the firefighters was originally done by telephone during the 1960's.
-One continuous ring would let the firefighters know of an emergency and the information would come over a party line.
-From there, members had a "red box" in their house that would set off an alert tone when there was an emergency call.
-This was, as the name says, a red box that tripped whenever there was a fire or ambulance request.
-However, because they were stationary, you were only aware of a call for help if you were home when the box was tripped.
-It was not a convenient way to get the call for help.
-Members needed a more movable form of notification.
-The pagers were portable and could be taken with the department members wherever they went, enabling them to respond more quickly to an emergency.
-The pagers carried by today's volunteer have the ability to store the address and description of the emergency they were called to and to monitor the county fire frequency for updates as they develop.
+In the 1980’s, pagers were introduced.
+They were portable and could be taken with the department members wherever they went, enabling them to respond more quickly to an emergency.
+The pagers carried by today's full-time and paid on-call members have the ability to store the address and description of the emergency they were called to and to monitor the county fire radio frequency for updates as they develop.
 Some members also have two-way radios that allow them to talk with Grand Traverse County Central Dispatch and other rescue personnel.
 If further assistance is required from other departments, they are only a call away and can respond immediately to the department’s needs.
+Besides the above means of notification, the department has phone app’s that will notify them as well of a needed emergency response.
+All these technologies notification upgrades over the years have helped decrease response times to emergencies and kept firefighters safer with up-to-date information.

 The history of the Peninsula Fire Department is alive with hundreds of stories of homes that were saved or lost to fire, wildfires, barn fires, rescues and medical calls, each with their own plot.
-Over 77 years of community service is an honorable achievement.
+Over 82 years of community service is an honorable achievement.
 With an ever-changing and expanding community, the Peninsula Fire Department must change and expand as well in order to serve the needs of its residences.
 The next sixty years will see different faces, different names, and different equipment, but the same devotion, dedication and desire that forged its beginning will remain to protect the community that the Peninsula Fire Department serves.